seehane/seehane/README.md

   🌱 I'm graduate **Bachelor Devops Cloud Engineer & Web Development**

- 🏴‍☠️ I used to be a Sales Engineer for tech companies
+ 🏴‍☠️ I used to be a Technical Sales Engineer for tech companies && Operation Consultant

-💬 Techny Entrepreneur, ask me about **How to upgrade your customer service, how to find new channel of revenues, how to do Enterprise Sales**
+💬 Techy Entrepreneur, ask me about **How to upgrade your customer service, how to find new channel of revenues, how to do Enterprise Sales**

 ⚡ Fun fact ** Every day, we create 2.5 quintillion bytes of data **